NewEraCracker/LOIC/README.md

 **You may not use this software for any illegal or unethical purpose; including activities which would give rise to criminal or civil liability.**

-**Under no event shall the Licensor be responsible for the activities of, or any misdeeds conducted by, the Licensee.**
+**Under no event shall the Licensor be responsible for the activities, or any misdeeds, conducted by the Licensee.**

 ## HOW TO RUN ON WINDOWS